timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_ColorView_ColorModel.md

 #### Property Value
+<a href="T_Avalonia_Controls_ColorModel">ColorModel</a>

+## Remarks
-<a href="T_Avalonia_Controls_ColorModel">ColorModel</a>This property is only applicable to the components tab.
+This property is only applicable to the components tab.
 The spectrum tab must always be in HSV and the palette tab contains only pre-defined colors.

 ## See Also